claviska/rocket-blaster/README.md

   - when the rocket explodes: https://audiojungle.net/item/small-space-explosion/9432528
   - when you get the shield: https://audiojungle.net/item/8bit-powerup-11/32971129
   - when you get the supernova: ?
+- [ ] black hole
+  - appears for 10 seconds
+  - scales in but doesn't move
+  - sucks in asteroids and maybe the rocket with gravitational physics when too close